-With that said, the expensive and low-quality products get weeded out due to the highly technical nature of this product.
-So, of course, read the ratings and reviews before you buy anything.
+With that said, the expensive and low-quality products get weeded out due to the highly technical nature of these products.
+So, of course, make sure to read the ratings and reviews before you buy anything.

 The most commonly used audio mixers with the best price and quality brands are: